Western Michigan University

 - Efficient transportation

-Dr. Paul Pancella is a professor of nuclear physics in the Department of Physics at Western Michigan University.
+Dr. Paul Pancella is a professor of nuclear physics in the Department of Physics at Western Michigan University and serves as the department's undergraduate advisor.
 He received his B.A. (summa cum laude) from St. Louis University in his home town.
 After graduate work at the Los Alamos Meson Physics Facility, he worked as a postdoc at the Indiana University Cyclotron Facility from 1987-90, helping to commission a new synchrotron/storage ring with electron cooling.

 Pancella continued to perform scattering experiments at IUCF after joining the faculty of WMU in 1990.
 In collaboration with scientists from many different universities he was a frequent contributor to the Physical Review and other journals.
 He served as chair of the WMU Department of Physics for a nine-year period beginning in 2003, and he has been active in the Faculty Senate, serving on its executive board and as president.